9ae/ace/wiki/vault/s.1_14.md

 ---
 id: 4bd0d0bf-6e28-40b3-86d7-18a174311727
-title: 'Vio & Helga go back to rescue the Harts.
-Zaki has got them ensnared.'
+title: 'Zaki has got them ensnared.'
 desc: ''
-updated: 1617448448729
+updated: 1617451331837
 created: 1617448448729
 ---
 Emotion/Colors
 >

 # CAUSE (what happens)
+Yihan tries to talk sweet talk their way out of a captivity.

 ##  Why it matters